Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Results

-Figure \ref{fig:w_EOS} shows that the Exp model has a phantom behaviour and converges to the cosmological constant both at high redshift and in the infinite future ($z \to -1$).
-The Tanh model has an effective phantom crossing with a quintessence behaviour at very low redshift, becoming phantom at higher redshift.
+Figure~\ref{fig:w_EOS} shows that the Exp model has a phantom behaviour that converges to the cosmological constant both at high redshift and in the infinite future ($z \to -1$).
+The Tanh model has an effective phantom crossing, with quintessence behaviour at very low redshift becoming phantom at higher redshift.
 The Log model has a singularity problem: it starts with phantom behaviour today, jumps to $w>-1/3$, and then becomes quintessence at high redshift.
-Close to $z=2$, the effective densitychanges sign, but the pressure stays negative.
+Close to $z=2$, the effective density changes sign, but the pressure stays negative.
 This creates a singularity in the effective equation of state ($P/\rho$).
-There is also a singularity for Log+$\Lambda$, but it happens at a higher redshift of around $z=6.5$.
-The Exp+$\Lambda$ and Tanh+$\Lambda$ models have a quintessence behaviour at all redshifts, in contrast to the phantom behaviour without the cosmological constant.
+There is also a singularity for Log+$\Lambda$, but it happens at a higher redshift of around $z=6$.
+The Exp+$\Lambda$ and Tanh+$\Lambda$ models show a phantom crossing behaviour, with the former even having a double crossing.
+They converge to quintessence and phantom regimes at high redshift, respectively.
+Finally, they show quintessence behaviour when $z \to -1$.
 We stress that for the $f(Q)$ models, the EoS is an \textit{effective} EoS, meaning it does not come from a fluid but from treating the $f(Q)$ geometry as a fluid.

 To obtain the dark energy EoS in the phenomenological models, we assume GR and apply the standard Friedmann equations.
-Figure \ref{fig:w_EOS} shows that these models also have a singularity.
-They start with phantom behaviour, with a singularity appearing around $z=1.5$.
+Figure~\ref{fig:w_EOS} shows that these models also have a singularity appearing around $z=1$.
+The Phen, sech model has a phantom crossing around $z=-0.1$.
 At high redshift, the model behaves like pressureless matter instead of dark energy.
+The Phen, PD model has a second singularity around $z=-0.15$.
+These future singularities show that the phenomenological models are physically unfeasible in GR.

-Table \ref{tab:JeffreysAgeResults} shows the statistical preference of the models relative to $\Lambda$CDM, assessed by the Bayesian evidence. $\Lambda$CDM is strongly preferred relative to the $f(Q)$ logarithmic and hyperbolic tangent models, but not any of the others.
-The logarithmic and hyperbolic tangent models assisted with the cosmological constant (Log + $\Lambda$ and Tanh + $\Lambda$) have substantial preference on the Jeffreys scale, while the exponential and exponential assisted with the cosmological constant have strong preference.
-Among the more theoretically motivated $f(Q)$ models without $\Lambda$, only the Exponential model outperforms $\Lambda$CDM.
-Finally, the phenomenological models have very strong preference over standard $\Lambda$CDM, regardless of the assumption concerning $k$.
+Table~\ref{tab:JeffreysAgeResults} shows the statistical preference of the models relative to $\Lambda$CDM, assessed by the Bayesian Evidence. $\Lambda$CDM is very strongly preferred relative to the $f(Q)$ logarithmic model, but the remaining models are all very strongly preferred over $\Lambda$CDM on the Jeffreys scale.
+The models with the highest Bayes factors are the phenomenological models (particularly Phen, exp and Phen, sech) and the $f(Q)$ exp model.